w11k/diff-patch-sync/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the _Apache-2.0_ License - see the [Apache-2.0](http://www.apache.org/licenses/LICENSE-2.0) link for details